 When you think of Black Friday and Cyber Monday, you probably think of long lines and deep discounts at your favorite shop.
 Or perhaps your mind flashes to a crowded inbox jam-packed with offers from your most frequented e-commerce sites.
 These super-shopping dates are a boon to retailers, but they are also a boon to the hotel industry, as consumers are increasingly shopping for travel deals as well.

 While the clock is ticking, there’s no need to panic.
 You still have time to create an enticing Black Friday/Cyber Monday email marketing strategy that will drive big results for your hotel(s).
-We’ve gathered a few of our favorite best practices and tips to help guide you as you create your hospitality email marketing campaigns.
+We’ve gathered a few of our favorite best practices and tips to help guide you as you create your hotel email marketing campaigns.

 1. Segment your database and personalize.